Limosa fedoa (Linnaeus, 1758)

 Melcher, C. P., A. Farmer, and G. Fernandez.
 2006.
 Version 1.1.
 Conservation Plan for the Marbled Godwit.
 Manomet Center for Conservation Science, Manomet, Massachusetts.
 114 pp.

 Roberts, T. S. 1932.
-The birds of Minnesota.
-2 volumes.
-University of Minnesota Press, Minneapolis.
+Birds of Minnesota.
+Volume 2.
+University of Minnesota Press, Minneapolis, Minnesota; London, H. Milford, Oxford Universtiy Press.

 Ryan, M. R., R. B. Renken, and J. J. Dinsmore.
 1984.
 Marbled Godwit habitat selection in the northern prairie region.
 Journal of Wildlife Management 48:1206-1218.